nickcrider/ot-docs/docs/using_the_api.md

 ## Building Block Commands

-The Buidling Blocks are the simplest commands you can perform on the robot (generally one movement, like `aspirate()` and `dispense()` you saw earlier) and can be used together to create more complex liquid handling patterns.
+The Building Blocks are the simplest commands you can perform on the robot (generally one movement, like `aspirate()` and `dispense()` you saw earlier) and can be used together to create more complex liquid handling patterns.
 For example: